-Ink Master has featured some of the greatest artists and art in the tattoo industry, but it has also left a lot to be desired from certain individuals.
+Ink Master has featured some of the greatest artists and art in the tattoo industry, but it has also exposed many who have major room for improvement.
 Today, I count down the top 10 worst contestants on the show so far.

 To be clear, the contestants featured aren't necessarily terrible tattoo artists, but the way they performed and portrayed themselves on the show has given them a bad rep among the fans.

 Why He's on My List: LT's inexperience really showed early and often.

 LT was featured in season five of the show, which involved tattoo artist rivals competing against each other.
 LT came in with his rival Ty'Esha Reels, whom he beat in a showdown at a tattoo expo.
 Ty’Esha felt the results were rigged as LT’s shop was the sponsor of the expo.

 When it came to the first elimination tattoo, the artists had to tag-team tattoo with their rivals.
 LT and Ty’Esha were among the bottom three teams.
 The bottom six artists were forced into a face-off tattoo, with each artist picking the style their rival had to use.
 Ty’Esha chose color realism, which was LT’s weakness, while LT chose cursive lettering (a questionable choice).
 LT won the head-to-head, but his color realism piece was far from spectacular.

 In the following week, the contestants tattooed pinup girls for the elimination tattoo.
 LT tattooed an army-style pinup, and it was clearly the worst in the room (watch the video above to see it).
 What made it worse for him was when he let his mouth fight his battles, and the other artists in the house just laughed in his face.
 The whole situation came to a head with LT getting into a shouting match with Ryan Eternal.